CamDavidsonPilon/lifelines/paper/paper.md

 ```

-Some more examples of user-defined cumulative hazards are in the main documentation.
+Some more examples of user-defined cumulative hazards are in the main documentation, including how to add covariates.

 # Acknowledgments

-I'd like to acknowledge all the researchers in survival analysis, specifically Terry Therneau.
+I'd like to acknowledge all the researchers in survival analysis, specifically Terry Therneau and the other authors of R's *survival* package.
 I'd also like to acknowledge the contributers to the *lifelines* projects.

 # References